Updated 25/05/2026

-The Centers for Disease Control and Prevention has activated a coordinated international response following confirmed Ebola virus disease cases in the Democratic Republic of Congo and Uganda, signalling heightened vigilance across East and Central Africa.
+The Centers for Disease Control and Prevention has activated a coordinated international response following confirmed Ebola virus disease cases in the Democratic Republic of Congo and Uganda, according to the CDC announcement.
 The outbreak underscores the persistent threat of haemorrhagic fevers in the region and the critical importance of rapid cross-border surveillance and laboratory confirmation.

 CDC Escalates Outbreak Investigation and Case Confirmation

-The CDC has deployed epidemiological teams to both the Democratic Republic of Congo and Uganda to support laboratory confirmation, case identification, and contact tracing protocols.
-Real-time reverse transcription polymerase chain reaction (RT-PCR) testing has been prioritized to establish definitive diagnoses and differentiate Ebola from other haemorrhagic fevers endemic to the region.
+The CDC has deployed epidemiological teams to both the Democratic Republic of Congo and Uganda to support laboratory confirmation, case identification, and contact tracing protocols, according to the CDC announcement.

 Cross-Border Surveillance and Regional Preparedness

-The outbreak response has activated regional surveillance networks spanning East and Central Africa, with particular focus on high-traffic border regions and transport hubs.
-The European Centre for Disease Prevention and Control is providing epidemiological support for travel-related case monitoring in neighbouring countries and international transit points.
+The outbreak response has activated regional surveillance networks spanning East and Central Africa, with particular focus on high-traffic border regions and transport hubs, as detailed in the CDC announcement.

 International Coordination and Lessons from Previous Outbreaks

-The CDC-led response builds on experience from the 2018–2020 Ebola epidemic in West Africa and the 2018–2019 outbreak in the DRC, which collectively demonstrated both the effectiveness of rapid international mobilization and the persistent challenges of sustained community engagement in affected regions.
-Rapid information sharing between national laboratories, regional reference centres, and the CDC’s Global Disease Detection Programme enables real-time case tracking and outbreak mapping.
+The CDC-led response builds on experience from the 2018–2020 Ebola epidemic in West Africa and the 2018–2019 outbreak in the DRC, which demonstrated both the effectiveness of rapid international mobilization and the persistent challenges of sustained community engagement in affected regions.

 CDC emergency operations have been activated in response to confirmed Ebola virus disease cases in the Democratic Republic of Congo and Uganda, with coordinated international response teams deployed for case confirmation, surveillance, and infection control support.